Outdoor dining in Minnesota OK'd for June 1

 “The thing that drives this,” he said, “is what the virus is doing and we’re doing.”

-Staff writers Glenn Howatt, Pam Louwagie and Torey Van Oot contributed to this story.
+Staff writers Glenn Howatt, Pam Louwagie and Torey Van Oot contributed to this report.